 Step 3 Make a plan to build up to your big goal over time.

 I mean give yourself a break, you aren’t going to fit in your size six wedding dress by next week.
 Give yourself realistic, short term, weekly, monthly goals and write them down on a calendar.
-For your first week plan out a five-day workout schedule and make it your goal to complete it, set a goal to lose one pants size this month.
+For your first week plan out a minimum of 4 days that you will get a work out in ( If you need help I wrote a whole post on how to make your own workout plan, with a free printable workout planner) and make it your goal to complete it all four workouts, set a non- scalable goal to lose one pants size this month.

 Step 4 clap for yo’ damn self!

 Reward yourself for reaching these milestones.
 It’s not easy, you worked hard, and you deserve to celebrate.
-Maybe once you drop one pants size, you’ll buy yourself a cute outfit you have been eyeing up (check out my post on where to buy pricey workout pants brands for half the price).
+Maybe once you drop one pants size, you’ll buy yourself a cute outfit you have been eyeing up.
 Now what you don’t want to do is reward yourself with a white chocolate mocha from Starbucks every day after your workout as your reward for making it to the gym, that is a little counterintuitive.
 A realistic reward will make you fall in love with the process and become passionate about working hard toward your big goal.

 If the method of just saying "ok I'm going to lose 30 lbs starting Monday" were effective you would have already crushed it.
 So, take the extra steps to make a solid plan as to how you will realistically achieve this goal.
 I know it might sound silly to hang up your inspiration all over the damn place and plan small milestone rewards, but it works!
 You can totally make it happen, and I want to help!
 I have created a five-day workout plan to get you started and moving towards that goal!